-After you’ve managed to read entire sentences, try to expand your viewing angle.
+After you have managed to read entire sentences without wasting time on every word separately, try to expand your viewing angle.
 Are you afraid of missing something important?
-Practice and soon you get used to reading that way.
-Just remember one thing: don’t stop, don’t concentrate your attention.
-It takes a lot of time, and it’s difficult to unlearn.
+Practice as much as you can and soon, you will get used to this approach to reading.
+Just remember one thing: don’t stop at specific words and don’t concentrate your attention on any particular point in the text.

-The reason of slow reading is a constant fear to miss some important information.
+The reason for slow reading is a constant fear to miss some important information.
 So you are going back, re-reading the same paragraph again and again … Try to get rid of this fear.
-Move forward, learn not to go back and not to stop.
+Move forward, learn not to go back, and not to stop.

 And of course, remember that speed reading is only effective for certain occasions, such as revising for an exam or looking through a ton of papers to find something specific.
 You should never practice speed reading on important documents!
 You should avoid it in any instances where missing details could have negative consequences for your work or wellbeing.
 I guess you get the point.